Benjamin-Lee/circkit/README.md

 As a note, CircKit's `cat` is functionally equivalent to `seqkit concat file.fasta file.fasta`.

-### `normalize`
+### `canonicalize`

-`normalize` computes a single, canonical representation of a circular sequence.
+`canonicalize` computes a single, canonical representation of a circular sequence.
 This is useful for comparing sequences that are the same but have different polarities or different starting positions.
 For example, the following two sequences are the same if they are circular:

 ```text
 >seq1